Common Cordgrass - Spartina anglica

 Impacts:

 There is much debate over the impact of common cordgrass.
-Even in the UK opinions of the species vary by region (Lacambra et al, 2004).
-Evidence is somewhat conflicting as to the effect of common cordgrass on biodiversity.
-While it can act as a habitat for organisms, the species’ dominance can create areas of limited plant variety, which has a knock-on effect on wider biodiversity (McCorry and Otte, 2001).
+Even in the UK, opinions of the species vary by region (Lacambra et al, 2004) and evidence of the effect of common cordgrass on biodiversity can be conflicting.
+While it can act as a habitat for organisms, the species’ dominance can create areas of limited plant variety, which has a knock-on effect on wider biodiversity (McCorry & Otte, 2001).
 Additionally, its soil stabilising effect can significantly damage important estuarine, marsh and mud-flat habitats.
 These areas can be very important for native bird species; thus, the spread of common cordgrass could put their populations at risk (Invasive Species Northern Ireland, n.d.).

 In terms of farming, the effect of common cordgrass is more positive.
 They can improve agricultural soils by increasing nutrients and organic matter, and make a good food source for livestock (Lacambra et al, 2004).